0ctobyte/popcorn/README.md

 - kernel        (Core kernel code)
 - lib           (Miscellaneous functions & parts of the C standard library)
 - platform      (Board/platform dependent code)
- - versatile-pb (code for the ARM versatile platform board)
+ - versatile-pb (code for the ARM Versatile platform board)
+ - realview-pb  (code for the ARM RealView platform board)
 - tools         (Scripts to run on emulator & debugger)

 Here is a short description of what each code file does: